ksu-cs-textbooks/cc210/content/01-object-oriented-programming/07-java/02-hello-world/_index.md

 }
 ```

-Did you notice how the editor in Codio automatically added a closing brace right after you typed the opening brace?
+Did you notice that the text editor automatically added a closing brace right after you typed the opening brace?
 That's the power of using a text editor that is tailored for programming.
 It should have also indented all of the lines between the two braces a bit, making it easier to read your code as we continue to fill it in.
 It may seem a bit jarring a first, but you'll quickly get used to it.
 We'll see it happen again later in this example.

 {{% notice info "Style Guide" %}}

-To make your code easier to read, many textbooks and companies use a _style guide_ that defines some of the formating rules that you should follow in your source code.
+To make your code easier to read, many textbooks and companies use a _style guide_ that defines some of the formatting rules that you should follow in your source code.
 However, this is a point of contention, and many folks disagree over what is the best format.
 These formatting rules do not affect the actual code itself, only how easy it is to read.

 For this book, most of the examples will be presented in a variant of the [K&R Style](https://en.wikipedia.org/wiki/Indentation_style#K&R_style) used by most Java developers, which places the opening brace on the same line as the declaration, but the closing brace is placed on a line by itself and indented at the same level as the declaration.
 The code inside will be indented by four spaces.